mkotowski/WARdrobe/gdd/gdd.md

 The aim of

 ## Story
+Once upon a time, there was a furniture shop with... eh...
+Its kinda bland isn't it?
+Ok, let me do it again.
+Imagine handover so hard that you landed in the backroom of furniture shop with monsters in it.
+Weird huh?
+What if those monters are also furnitures?
+Add to that a (un)healthy dose of drugs and here is your situation.
+Will you fight your way out?
+Will you survive that amount of drugs?
+Will you discover what is going on in the shop?

 ### Setting
 The game will be set in a generic furniture shop in a supermarket.
+Enemies are living furnitures and pickups are drugs.

 ::: proposition
 The generated areas should be generated procedurally from a small